CloudCannon/cli/README.md

 ### `orgs inboxes list [org]`

-List all inboxes for an organisation.
-If you belong to only one organisation, it is selected automatically.
+List all inboxes for an organization.
+If you belong to only one organization, it is selected automatically.

 ```sh
 cloudcannon orgs inboxes list --org my-org